ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

 - Flask to create the aplication
 - Docker to package the aplication
-- Docker registry to stores the  Docker images.
+- Docker hub to stores the  Docker images.
 - Kubectl to expose the aplication
 - Jenkins to automathe the deployment
 - Git to store and version control of the code